Normally, I write about fiction, but when reality is as strange as fiction, the two coalesce. Caveat: If you’re here for books, give this blog a miss.

-Bay of Blood, the first novel in the North Noir series, is set in the summer.
+The first novel in the North Noir series (Bay of Blood) is set in the summer.
 The next two will be set in the spring and the fall.
 “Why no winter settings?” you ask.
 “No blizzards?
 No frozen bodies?
 It’s supposed to be NORTH noir.”
 Valid point.
 However, I have a reason – based on research.
 Well, on observation.

 The short answer: Not as many murders take place in the winter.
 “Why?”
 Because it’s winter.
 In Canada, outside the cities, things slow down.
 Call it hibernation.

 “Are you telling me that murderers are huddled next to their fireplaces?
 That it’s too cold to go out and kill someone?”
 Maybe.
 Hell, sometimes it’s too cold to go outside.
-Besides, murderers can’t risk harming their weapons, can they?
+Besides, murderers can’t risk harming their weapons.
 Take an axe.
-If you overuse it chopping wood, it’ll be too dull to behead someone.
+If you overuse it chopping wood, it’ll be too dull to whack someone.
 Consider a shovel.
-If you break the handle trying to clear ice, it won’t be available to whack someone on the head – two dozen times, of course (we’re talking noir, people).
-As for your shotgun, if you try to fire it at Minus-35, the barrel will explode or it’ll backfire.
+If you break the handle trying to clear ice, it won’t be available to crack someone on the head – a dozen times, of course (we’re talking noir, people).
+As for a shotgun, if you try to fire it at Minus-30, the barrel will explode or it’ll backfire.
 Forget about rendering it useless for murder.
 You’ll be dead yourself.